IRS Forms

 Applying the taxable income limitation

-Form 8993 Part IV compares the sum of FDII and GILTI to taxable income computed without Section 250.
+Form 8993 Part III compares the sum of FDII and GILTI to taxable income computed without Section 250.
 If the sum exceeds taxable income, the form reduces FDII and GILTI proportionally, then only after that haircut do you apply the percentage deductions.
+If taxable income is zero or less, you skip the reduction lines entirely and enter zero for both the FDII and GILTI deductions even when FDII and GILTI are positive, and the unused amounts do not carry forward.
 Walk this test before close to avoid surprises on filing day.

 The reduction worksheets show exactly how to allocate the limitation between FDII and GILTI when taxable income is the cap.
 Keep those in your workpapers.